 There are over 60 pre-made landing page templates to choose from.
 Choosing the optin page for your competition, the competition page and the thank you page is all very logical.
 You can edit the appearance of all the pages in the campaign from the WYSIWYG drag and drop interface.
 You can monitor everything through the in-built analytics and even improve the conversion rate with AB testing.

 As I mentioned Kick Off Labs is more than just a contest software.
 With its page creator and lightboxes it’s more like an alternative to Click Funnels.
-This is reflected in the pricing, which starts at $79 a month for the basic package.
-This jumps to $349 a month for the agency option.
+This is reflected in the pricing.
+The hobby plan costs $39 a month with very limited functionality, while access to the full toolkit costs $97 a month.